xie186/volcanim/README.md

-# volcanim
+# Volcanim

-Volcanim is a tool for creating animated volcano plots from DESeq2 results.
+Volcanim is a tool for creating animated volcano plots from DESeq2 results using Manim.
+It can be used both as a command-line tool and as a library.

+## Features

+- Generate animated volcano plots from DESeq2 results.
+- Highlight specific genes in the plot.
+- Create legends to explain different categories of points in the plot.

 ## Installation